-The marketing department for your IT or technology company should create a well-planned promotional agenda that gets your content out to many people.
+The marketing department for your IT or technology company should create a well-planned promotional agenda that gets your content marketing assets out to many people.
 For this step, there must be a clear understanding of what action to take.
 This needs to be determined by studying what the customers do with the information they are provided with.
 We’re not saying not to spend money on promotion; we’re saying that in order for it to be effective, it needs to be well planned.
 That means you have to have all of the other pieces in place first.
 It is important to have up-to-date knowledge of LinkedIn, Facebook and Google, and to understand how this type of promotion is performing for other organizations.

 As you would expect, sales professionals much prefer using marketing that focuses on outbound lead sourcing techniques, such as tradeshows, direct mail, and telemarketing.
 That being said, next to email, the three most important lead sources for salespeople are all decidedly inbound – social media, SEO, and blogs.

 It turns out, sales professionals do understand inbound marketing, sometimes even better than the marketers do.
 This will only continue to be the case as the inbound methodology becomes more deeply entrenched in sales, meaning that as time goes on there’s likely to be even less variance between the segments.

 Additionally, there are notable differences in the kinds of marketing that different types of companies partake in.
 B2B and B2C companies tend to prioritize similar inbound tactics, but with a several exceptions.
 B2B companies will often place a more value on formats that are educational, such as webinars whereas consumer or B2C businesses are more willing to experiment with online tools and interactive content.